marksatin1/election-simulations/3. Tideman-Election/README.md

 # README

 The Tideman (or "ranked pairs) electoral system is unique in that it doesn't neccesarily afford victory to the candidate with the majority of votes.
-Rather of pitting each candidate against the entire candidate pool it places all individual candidates in one-on-one matchups with all other individual candidates.
+Instead of pitting each candidate against the entire candidate pool it places all individual candidates in one-on-one matchups with all other individual candidates.

 In this system the winning candidate may not have the majority of first-choice votes, but when considering each voter's ranked choices they are the most preferred candidate over any other individual in the election.